Current Students and Graduates

 Maximum Number of Guests: 5

-60 9th Street, Hearst, ON P0L 1N0
+Location: Hearst University (gymnasium), 60 9th Street, Hearst, ON P0L 1N0

 Maximum Number of Guests: 3 (details to follow)

-YouTube Link: https://youtube.com/live/OGEWt70VI6g
+YouTube Link: https://youtube.com/live/TdygBzeDavk

-YouTube Link: https://www.youtube.com/live/PoZJryjjR6k
+YouTube Link: https://youtube.com/live/s1xLJ_tzMHA

-1. Click on the following link: https://monboreal.sharepoint.com/sites/remises.
-If necessary, log into your student account (username and Boréal password).
+1. Click the following link: https://monboreal.sharepoint.com/sites/remises.

-4. Find your photo and download it.
+4. Locate your photo and download it.

 What to Expect